netscaler/netscaler-k8s-ingress-controller/docs/how-to/custom-monitor.md

 # **Creating monitor for the Application**

 The topic covers how to create custom monitor for the application which would help to load balance the application better.
-Smart annnotation on Citrix Ingress Controller can be used for creating various types of monitor for your applications.
+Smart annotation on Citrix Ingress Controller can be used for creating various types of monitor for your applications.
 To configure monitors on a web site, you first decide whether to use a built-in monitor or create your own monitor.
 If you create a monitor, you can choose between creating a monitor based on a built-in monitor, or creating a custom monitor that uses a script that you write to monitor the service.
-Once you have chosen or created a monitor, you can use smart annotation which manages the monitor lifecyle for your application.
+Once you have chosen or created a monitor, you can use smart annotation which manages the monitor lifecycle for your application.

 ## **Smart annotation for monitor**

-Anotation  created for monitor is ```ingress.citrix.com/monitor``` which can be used to create monitor of your choice.
+Annotation used for monitor is ```ingress.citrix.com/monitor``` which can be used to create monitor of your choice.
 Citrix Ingress controller internally creates the monitor and bound to the right service.

-## **Configure a builtin Monitor**
+## **Configure a built-in Monitor**

 The Citrix ADC appliance contains a number of built-in monitors that you can use to monitor your services.
 These built-in monitors handle most of the common protocols.
-Based on the application you can choose the builtin monitor which suits your application.
+Based on the application you can choose the built-in monitor which suits your application.

 Here is an example of using  HTTP-Inline monitor with the help of smart annotation.